demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_alert_post_processing/iot_alert_post_processing_description.md

 ## iot-security-alert-post-processing Script

-This script is executing a command 'iot-security-resolve-alert' to resolve an alert in PANW IoT security portal during post-processing.
+This script executes the 'iot-security-resolve-alert' command to resolve an alert in PANW IoT security portal during post-processing.